simpledatatools/django-starter-api/README.md

 # Django Starter API Template

-Bare-bones starter template for a django REST API using JWT
+Bare-bones starter template for a django REST API using JWT and celery with redis